MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Wait-Job.md

 the `Start-Job` cmdlet.
 Both `Start-Job` and `Wait-Job` commands are submitted to the remote computer by using the `Invoke-Command` cmdlet.

-This example uses `Wait-Job` to determine whether a `Get-Date` command running as a background job on three different computers is finished.
+This example uses `Wait-Job` to determine whether a `Get-Date` command running as a job on three different computers is finished.

 The first command creates a Windows PowerShell session (**PSSession**) on each of the three remote